Ian-LS-Cesar/Beecrowd/README.md

-This repository is for personal practice and to learn skills with the Python Language
+This repository is for personal practice and to learn skills with multiple languages